 What is the best video editor for beginners on Mac?

-What editing software do YouTubers use for Mac?
+What editing software do YouTubers use on Mac?

-What is the best free video editing software for Macs?
+What is the best free video editing software for Mac?

 How can I learn video editing quickly?